RedditRecs

 Reddit Icon

-chaiscool • 28 days ago
+chaiscool • about 2 months ago

 Fyi if you're considering tri laser projector like l9q, better check your sensitivity to rbe, speckle and metamerism before committing.
 Also, tri laser don't do well with alr screen so for screen you'll need to sample first too.